llpw-build/nutrition-planet/README.md

 ## Version Control

 ### Git

+Throughout my project I regularly used git as you will see from my work history as I added and committed changes.
+Commit messages describe the work that was carried out and this allowed me to track my project as I worked on it.

 ### GitHub

+I hosted my repository on Github and pushed my commits to it throughout.

 ## Credits

 ### Code

+The code for Planet Nutrition was written by myself while using the course material as my main go to point for any issues I came across.
+During development I always referred to official documentation and guides when learning how to implement any features or troublshoot any functionality issues I ran across.
+These were used as guides rather than as actual full solutions, with them being adapted for my own project.

 ### Documentation

+- [Django Documentation](https://docs.djangoproject.com/) - Used as a reference for Django models, views, forms, authentication, testing and other Django functionality.
+- [Stripe Documentation](https://docs.stripe.com/) - Used as a reference when implementing Stripe payments, PaymentIntents and Webhooks.
+- [Bootstrap Documentation](https://getbootstrap.com/docs/) - Used when creating the responsive layout, Navbar, product cards, buttons and other UI elements.
+- [Cloudinary Documentation](https://cloudinary.com/documentation) - Used when configuring Cloudinary for image and media storage.
+- [Heroku Documentation](https://devcenter.heroku.com/) - Used as a reference when deploying the application to Heroku.

 ### Images

+I created all of the images myself.

 ### Content

+All of the written content and website name was written by myself.

 ### Libraries / Frameworks

+- Django
+- Bootstrap
+- Stripe
+- Cloudinary
+- WhiteNoise